fido-device-onboard/pri-fidoiot/README.md

 Run the demo device

+As auto injection is enable in AIO by default; the ownership voucher is extended and stored in `ONBOARDING_CONFIG` table and the device is ready for TO1/2.

 #### Creating Ownership Vouchers using Individual Component Demos

 Before running the device for the first time start the demo manufacturer.

-Use the following rest api to specify the rendezvous instructions for demo rv server.
+Use the following REST api to specify the rendezvous instructions for demo rv server.

 POST https://localhost:8038/api/v1/rvinfo (or http://localhost:8039/api/v1/rvinfo)
-The post body content-type header text/plain Authorization DIGEST with "apiUser" and api_password defined in the manufactures service.env POST content
+The post body content-type header `text/plain` Authorization DIGEST with "apiUser" and api_password defined in the manufacturer's service.env POST content
 ```
 [[[5,"localhost"],[3,8041],[12,2],[2,"127.0.0.1"],[4,8041]]]
 ```

-Change the di-url: http://localhost:8080 in the demo device service.yml to di-url: http://localhost:8039
+Change the `di-url: http://localhost:8080` in the demo device service.yml to `di-url: http://localhost:8039`

 After Running the device the successful output would be as follows: